Pin It

 Papa John’s garlic dipping sauce is arguably more famous than their pizza.
 That tiny plastic cup of buttery, garlicky, golden sauce has launched a thousand online debates about whether you dip the crust, the whole slice, or just drink it straight.
 The answer is all three.

 The sauce itself is dead simple: melted butter, garlic powder, and a tiny bit of oil to keep it from solidifying.
-The oil is the secret ingredient most copycat recipes miss — it’s what keeps the sauce pourable at room temperature.
+The oil is the secret ingredient most recipes miss — it’s what keeps the sauce pourable at room temperature.

 Why This Recipe Works